BeknurSM/gmail_test_greetgo/README.md

 ## How to use
 ***
-Right-click the GmailSteps class and click run button to start the test.
+Right-click the GmailSteps file and click run button to start the test.